awsdocs/aws-cdk-guide/doc_source/identifiers.md

 ## Paths<a name="identifiers_paths"></a>

-As the constructs in an CDK application form a hierarchy, we refer to the collection of ids from a given construct, then of its parent construct, then grandparent construct, and so on up to the root of the construct tree, which is an instance of the `App` class as a *path*\.
+As the constructs in an AWS CDK application form a hierarchy, we refer to the collection of ids from a given construct, then of its parent construct, then grandparent construct, and so on up to the root of the construct tree, which is an instance of the `App` class as a *path*\.

-The CDK typically displays paths in your templates as a string, with the ids from the levels separated by slashes, starting at the node just below the root `App` instance, which is usually a stack\.
+The AWS CDK typically displays paths in your templates as a string, with the ids from the levels separated by slashes, starting at the node just below the root `App` instance, which is usually a stack\.
 For example, the paths of the two Amazon S3 bucket resources in the previous code example are `Stack1/MyBucket` and `Stack2/MyBucket`\.

 You can access the path of any construct programatically, as shown in the following example, which gets the path of `myConstruct`\.
-Since ids must be unique within the scope they are created, their paths are always unique within a CDK application\.
+Since ids must be unique within the scope they are created, their paths are always unique within a AWS CDK application\.

 ```
 const path: string = myConstruct.node.path;